WowzaMediaSystems/wse-example-pushpublish-hls/README.md

 * **"http.playlistTimeout":"false"** - The time, in milliseconds, that a cross-session playlist is maintained.
 The default value is **120000** (2 minutes).

-* **"adaptiveGroups":"Group1"** - Enables multiple map entries to be grouped into a multi-rendition playlist.
+* **"adaptiveGroup":"Group1"** - Enables multiple map entries to be grouped into a multi-rendition playlist.
 The value is a name for the group.
-For more information, see [Configure Adaptive Groups](#AdaptiveGroups) below.
+For more information, see [Configure an Adaptive Group](#AdaptiveGroup) below.

 * **"setSendToBackupServer":"false"** - Instructs the profile entry instance to push to its **backup** destination endpoint, if applicable.
 The default value is **false**.
 Note that use of this parameter can vary based on your implementation.